xuankimtran/docs-1/pages/katalon-studio/docs/webui-enhanced-click.md

 > Your Katalon Studio version must be **7.2.5+**.

+> Warning: This keyword uses Javascript click as the last fallback which may not have the same effect as an actual click on an element.

 ## enhancedClick

 * **Description**: Click on the given element using various trial-and-error methods